apriyad1/apriyad1.github.io/_pages/about.md

 About Me
 ======
 Hello and welcome!
 I am Amisha, a PhD student in the **Department of Computer Science** at the **University of California, Irvine (UCI)**.
-I am affiliated with the [ETAD](https://etad.calit2.uci.edu/) (Engaging Technology and Application Design) lab at UCI, currently being advised by [Prof. Sergio Gago-Masague](https://www.faculty.uci.edu/profile/?facultyId=6971).
+I am affiliated with the [ETAD](https://etad.calit2.uci.edu/) (Engaging Technology and Application Design) and [TLC](https://tlc.ics.uci.edu/teams/current-team/) lab at UCI, currently being advised by [Prof. Sergio Gago-Masague](https://www.faculty.uci.edu/profile/?facultyId=6971).

-My ----- is focused on advancing Fairness in Machine Learning (ML).
+My work is focused on advancing Fairness in Machine Learning (ML).
 As an advocate of Resposnible AI, I am deeply committed to addressing the ethical considerations inherent in algorithmic decision-making processes.
 I have worked with various Deep Learning architectures, and focused on ML Interpretability modules on real-world UCI student-admissions dataset.
 My work in the domains of Fair Representation Learning is aimed to address disparities and biases inherent in data-driven decision-making processes.

 I am always eager to connect with fellow researchers, practitioners, and advocates who are passionate in the fields of Machine Learning.
 Whether you are interested in discussing collaborative opportunities, sharing insights, or exploring future possibilities, please feel free to reach out on my email ID [here](mailto:apriyad1@uci.edu).